-The Company has cash and cash equivalents balances which are not subject to significant risks in fluctuating interest rates.
+The Company has cash and cash equivalents balanceswhich are not subject to significant risksin fluctuating interest rates.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-At December 31, 2014, included in cash and cash equivalents were a \$300,000 redeemable investment-grade short-term deposit certificate which bears interest at 1.25% per annum and a US\$900,000 redeemable investment-grade short-term deposit certificate which bears interest at 0.20% per annum.
+AtSeptember 30, 2014, the Company had a \$1,500,000 redeemable investment-grade short-term deposit certificate which bears interest at 1.25% per annum and is included in cash and cash equivalents.
+A 10% fluctuation in the interest rate would affect comprehensive loss by approximately \$1,875.